 |Individual appointments of students to each exam location will be issued by the responsible chair.|

-This lecture gives an introduction to basic protocols and applications of computer networks.
-The lecture focuses on standard protocols and algorithms used in modern computer networks (e.g. the Internet).
+The lecture gives an introduction to basic protocols and applications of computer networks.
+The focus of the lecture is on standard protocols and algorithms as they are used in modern computer networks (e.g. the Internet).

-In addition to the lecture, exercises will be given and discussed in the practice lesson.
-Furthermore, the "Tool of the Week" is introduced to the exercises.
-It is a special software which one should know as a "networker" (e.g. traceroute, nmap, ...).
-All tools discussed are freely available for common operating systems, so that the topics discussed in the lecture can be practically understood, for example in the home network or by means of virtualization.
+In addition to the lecture, exercises will be presented via the eLearning platform Moodle and discussed in the tutorial.
+Furthermore, a "tool of the week" is presented in each exercise.
+Each tool is a special software, which you should know as a "networker" (e.g. traceroute, nmap, ...).
+All discussed tools are freely available and are provided to the students as a learning platform (virtual machine).

 Basic knowledge of information technology